-Investment rate of return - 7.75 percent Projected salary increases - 1.0 to 5.35 percent, based upon member's age Assumed inflation rate - 3.0 percent Group size growth rate - 0.0 percent

-Post-retirement increase - Tier 1 - 3.0 percent per year, compounded annually

-Tier 2 - 3.0 percent per year or one-half of the

-Tier 2 - 3.0 percent per year or one-half of the annual increase in the Consumer Price Index, whichever is less, on the original benefit
+Investment rate of return - 7.75 percent Projected salary increases - 1.0 to 5.87 percent, based upon member's age Assumed inflation rate - 3.0 percent Group size growth rate - 0.0 percent Post-retirement increase - Tier 1 - 3.0 percent per year, compounded annually Tier 2 - 3.0 percent per year or one-half of the annual increase in the Consumer Price Index, whichever is less, on the original benefit.

-Mortality: FY2011: Post-Retirement Mortality - RP2000 Combined Health mortality table, sex distinct, with rates projected to 2015 with scale aa.
+Mortality: Post-Retirement Mortality - RP2000 Combined Healthy mortality table, sex distinct, with rates projected to 2015 with scale aa.
 No adjustment is made for post-disabled mortality.
 The table used is a static table with the provision for future mortality improvement in the projection to 2015, which is in sync with the next scheduled experience study.